randsleadershipslack/documents-and-resources/code-of-conduct.md

 2. How the data will be used
 3. When and how the results will be shared with the channel

-**Consequence**: Survey posted without considering the above guidelines are considered Code of Conduct violations.
+**Consequence**: Surveys posted without considering the above guidelines are considered a Code of Conduct violation.

 ## Resolve Peacefully